kangj12/data-analysis-portfolio/README.md

 **Technology:** Python, Pandas, Matplotlib

-**Results:** Conclusions on most/least picked maps, most/least banned maps, most/least picked agents, and most/least country of origin based on players
+**Results:** Conclusions on most/least picked maps, most/least banned maps, most/least picked agents, and most/least country of origin based on players.

+### Steam Games Data Analysis
+**Description:** The dataset used for this project contains 27033 records of Games listed on Steam in the year 2019.
+This project consists of cleaning up data, analyzing data by asking questions in the comments of the SQL file, and visualizing the data using Tableau.

+**Skills:** data cleansing, data analysis, data visualization

+**Technology:** Microsoft SQL Server, Tableau

+**Results:** Visualizations on most popular genres, distributions of age requirements, distribution of english/non-english games, top 30 most highly rated games, top 10 lowest rated games, distribution of paid vs free games, average gameplay hours per genre, total games on steam by genre, top 10 developers, and top 10 publishers.

 ### Contacts
 - LinkedIn: [@junwonkang](https://www.linkedin.com/in/junwonkang/)